For architecture fans, Chicago is the place to walk and gawk.

 Those are back now, enlivening Miesian frames with Beaux-Arts pediments and Art Deco curves and Prairie-style urns.
 Post-modern is the order of the day, although, this being Chicago, anything goes.

 I'm still no expert on architecture.
 But thanks to my crash course, I now see that Chicago's glittering skyline is much more than a pretty face.

 Trip Tips: Chicago architecture tours

-Visitors who plan to visit the center and go on a walking tour and a river cruise will save by buying a Chicago Architecture Center membership, $80 individual, $110 for two adults and children under 18.
+Visitors who plan to visit the center and go on a walking tour and a river cruise will save by buying a Chicago Architecture Center membership, $80 individual, $110 for two adults.